Tracking the progress of Education for Sustainable Development

 The results of our internal auditing and reporting are shared widely via our KESE group, HoDs, Sustainability Board, Sustainability Team and Students' Union and in our ESD documentation.
 Results are published on our KESE SharePoint site.
 Annual reporting is made to Academic Board and the Vice Chancellor’s Advisory Board.

 Further reporting takes place as part of UWE’s ISO 14001 institutional accreditation, which includes our Education for Sustainable Development provision.
-UWE Bristol received its institutional ISO 14001 accreditation in 2014 and this was renewed following a second audit in 2015.
+UWE Bristol received its institutional ISO 14001 accreditation in 2014 and has been renewed in subsequent audits.
 Our accreditation covers all sustainability components of our estates management and operations, as well as our education for sustainable development activity.
 UWE Bristol is unusual in receiving institution-wide accreditation and in having its ESD work included in its environmental management system.
 The process of preparing for the audit as well as ensuring regular monitoring and management of progress, requires academic staff to work closely with estate and operation managers.
 This collaborative approach ensure significant impact and reach of this work.
 There are opportunities for students to undertake project work, internships and placements within our sustainability team and wider estates management related to our institutional environmental management.

 Bristol Business School at UWE Bristol has been a signatory of PRME since 2010.
 However, in 2014, UWE Bristol become one of only a few HEIs to adopt PRME across the institution.
 Our Signatory Information Reports document this development.
 The Royal Institution of Chartered Surveyors (RICS) has given our Architecture and the Built Environment department special recognition for its work with the Principles.
 Institutional leads for PRME are members of the Sustainability Board to ensure integration of the principles into university business.
 The university routinely offers staff and students the opportunity to undertake the Sustainability Literacy Test, which was developed in association with PRME.